ufukty/logbook/platform/stage/README.md

 ### Building images

-Run `bash build.sh` in the folder of each image.
+Run `bash build.sh` in the folder of each image under `build` folder.
 Building images based on `internal` requires active VPN connection into the build region.

 **Image hierarchy**